EricThomson/practical_python/getting_started.md

 https://github.com/flatironinstitute/mfa_jupyter_for_programming

 Future classses will all be jupyter notebooks.
+Have the notebook be the one you made for corona_coders (lesson 2).

 # 4. Now what?